edenbdv/BloomFilter/README.md

 ./main.exe
 ```

+## Bloom Filter Input Instructions

+The first line of input will initialize the Bloom filter size and hash functions.
+The input will be sent by the Facebook clone server as part of its operation.
+However, this Bloom filter can be utilized by any server, not just my Facebook-clone server.
+Below are examples of valid input formats:

+- If the first line of input is `100 1`, this means the Bloom filter will have an array of size 100 bits and will utilize only one hash function, which is the built-in `std::hash`.

+- If the input is `128 2`, this indicates that the Bloom filter has an array of size 128 bits, and one of the hash functions will perform `std::hash` twice.

+- If the input is `256 2 1`, this specifies the use of two hash functions: one performing `std::hash` and the other performing `std::hash` twice.

-The first line of input will be initializing the bloomfilter size and hash functions, adter entering a valid input you can interact with the menu by entering an option number (1 or2) and a URL.
+After the Facebook clone server sends a valid input, it can interact with the menu by entering an option number (1 or 2) along with a URL:

+- **Option 1**: Add the URL to the list of blacklisted URLs.
+- **Option 2**: Check whether the URL is already in the list of blacklisted URLs.

 ## Running the Tests
 write these commands in the terminal: